SimoneAstarita/queer_NLP_bib/README.md

 Sahoo, Nihar, Himanshu Gupta, and Pushpak Bhattacharyya.
 "Detecting Unintended Social Bias in Toxic Language Datasets."
 Proceedings of the 26th Conference on Computational Natural Language Learning (CoNLL).
 2022.

 Lu, Christina, and David Jurgens.
 "The subtle language of exclusion: Identifying the Toxic Speech of Trans-exclusionary Radical Feminists."
 Proceedings of the sixth workshop on online abuse and harms (WOAH).
 2022.

+Krithika Ramesh, Sumeet Kumar, and Ashiqur Khudabukhsh.
+2022.
+Revisiting Queer Minorities in Lexicons.
+In Proceedings of the Sixth Workshop on Online Abuse and Harms (WOAH), pages 245–251, Seattle, Washington (Hybrid).
+Association for Computational Linguistics.

 Mun, Jimin, et al. "Beyond denouncing hate: Strategies for countering implied biases and stereotypes in language."
 Findings of the Association for Computational Linguistics: EMNLP 2023.
 2023.